TanishqGoyal27/medical-inventory-system/README.md

 ## Status

-The SQL backend is complete and functional.
-The HTML file is a visual prototype only and is not wired up to the database — connecting the two (e.g., via Oracle APEX or a lightweight backend) is a potential next step.
+The SQL backend is complete, functional, and tested in Oracle APEX.
+The HTML file is a visual prototype only and is not wired up to the database — connecting the two (e.g., via Oracle APEX pages/forms or a lightweight backend) is a potential next step.